 If you happen to be lucky enough to live relatively close to your offices, walking is another healthy cost-effective, option which will allow you more time to take in the scenery and clear your mind.

-Additionally, you’d also be doing your part for the environment since biking or walking means less cars on the road, and in turn, less carbon monoxide exhaust polluting the air.
+Additionally, you’d also be doing your part for the environment since biking or walking means fewer cars on the road, and in turn, less carbon monoxide exhaust polluting the air.